 Are you eligible to vote?

-Elections for Cambridge City Council will take place in May 2019 and you may well be entitled to vote.
+Local elections take place in May each year and you may well be entitled to vote.

 - If you are a UK, Irish, EU or Commonwealth citizen you are eligible to vote.